Rep-tile

 In the geometry of tessellations, a rep-tile or reptile is a shape that can be dissected into smaller copies of the same shape.
 The term was coined as a pun on animal reptiles by recreational mathematician Solomon W. Golomb and popularized by Martin Gardner in his "Mathematical Games" column in the May 1963 issue of Scientific American.
 In 2012 a generalization of rep-tiles called self-tiling tile sets was introduced by Lee Sallows in Mathematics Magazine.

 Terminology

 A rep-tile is labelled rep-n if the dissection uses n copies.
-Such a shape necessarily forms the prototile for a tiling of the plane, in many cases an aperiodic tiling.
+Such a shape necessarily forms the prototile for a tiling of the plane, in many cases an nonperiodic tiling.

 A rep-tile dissection using different sizes of the original shape is called an irregular rep-tile or irreptile.
 If the dissection uses n copies, the shape is said to be irrep-n.
 If all these sub-tiles are of different sizes then the tiling is additionally described as perfect.
 A shape that is rep-n or irrep-n is trivially also irrep-(kn − k + n) for any k > 1, by replacing the smallest tile in the rep-n dissection by n even smaller tiles.
 The order of a shape, whether using rep-tiles or irrep-tiles is the smallest possible number of tiles which will suffice.